The Scope Of This Privacy Code

 Access To Personal Information

-When an individual requests it, IMS will give the individual access to Personal Information about them which are in the possession or control of IMS.
-In certain exceptional situations IMS may not be able to give individuals’ access to all of the Personal Information about them.
+When an individual requests it, IMS will give the individual access to Personal Information about them which is in the possession or control of IMS.
+In certain exceptional situations IMS may not be able to give individuals access to all of the Personal Information about them.

 IMS will identify from whom it collected the Personal Information, to whom it has disclosed the Personal Information, and how and when the information was disclosed.
 IMS will take this data from its records, and will provide it to the individual.